thosgood/this-weeks-finds/markdown/251-300/week281.md

 shows the same face to Earth.
 So, one side plows through space and picks up debris, while the other stays clean.

-Here\'s a closeup of some lumps of dark stuff on Iapetus, taken by the Cassini probe:
+Here's a closeup of some lumps of dark stuff on Iapetus, taken by the Cassini probe:

 ::: {align="center"}